ablomm/ablomm-cpu/README.md

         ld bytes_left, 4; // 4 bytes in a word

     /*
-    since memory is only word addressible
+    since memory is only word addressable
     we need to do some rotates to get each byte individually
     */